 The Annual presentations were recently held at the University of Cape Town.
 Their first DBREV Scholar, Gaby Coppez, graduated from UCT with an MSc at the end of 2011.
 A second DBREV Scholarship has been awarded to Riaan Opperman of Nelson Mandela Metropolitan University (NMMU).

-Rural energy supply: complex & expensive
+Rural energy supply: complex and expensive

 Gaby Coppez recently completed her thesis with the aim of creating an optimization tool to measure and accurately analyse data obtained in rural areas.
 This was to understand and quantify the energy needs of these communities.
 In rural areas of South Africa, energy supply is challenging, as grid extensions are time intensive and require a large capital investment.